1997–98 Iowa State Cyclones men's basketball team: Offseason departures

-Presesaon
+Preseason

 Head Coach Tim Floyd was able to sign McDonald's All-American Marcus Fizer.
 Fizer was the first, and to date, only McDonald's All-American to sign with Iowa State.
 Floyd first started recruiting Fizer when he was coaching at New Orleans.

 Floyd was also able to replenish the back-court with Junior College transfers Jerry Curry, Tim Stevens, and Delvin Washington.